B-Lamine/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile : move the betty file from tmp to tmp/my_first_directory 8-firstdelete : delete betty file from /tmp/my_first_directory
 9-firstdirdeletion : delete the directory /tmp/my_first_directory
+10-back : a script to go back to the previous working directory